Carolina Style Ribs with Apple Cider Vinegar Sauce

 Step 3

-Meanwhile, combine the vinegar, sugar, salt, and pepper for the BBQ sauce in a saucepan.
-Bring to a boil, then take it off the heat and set aside for basting the ribs later.
+While the ribs cook, combine the vinegar, sugar, salt, and pepper in a small saucepan.
+Bring it to a boil, then remove from the heat.
+Set it aside—this will be your basting sauce for later.

 Step 4